seeu-inspace/easyg/README.md

 cut -d ":" -f 1 /etc/passwd                              Extracting usernames from /etc/passwd using cut.
-wc -m < test.txt                                         Feeding the wc command with the < operator. cat test.txt | wc -m                                     Piping the output of the cat command into wc.
+wc -m < test.txt                                         Feeding the wc command with the < operator. cat test.txt | wc -m                                     Piping the output of the cat command into wc. wget -O report_w.pdf https://of.io/report.pdf            Downloading a file through wget. curl -o report_c.pdf https://of.io/report.pdf            Downloading a file with curl. axel -a -n 20 -o report_a.pdf https://of.io/report.pdf   Downloading a file with axel; -n: number of multiple connections to use, -a: more concise progress indicator, -o specify a different file name for the downloaded file alias lsa='ls -la'                                       Create an alias "lsa" to execute the command "ls -la". alias mkdir='ping -c 1 localhost'                        Creating an alias that overrides the mkdir command. unalias mkdir                                            Unsetting an alias.
 ```

 **Linux File System Permissions**